FABtotum/FABlin/README.md

 ### with Arduino IDE

-To correctly compile the firmware with Arduino you must set the folder where this repository is checked out as Arduino's *sketchbook folder* inside Arduino's preferences.
+To correctly compile the firmware with Arduino you must set the repository root foler as Arduino's *sketchbook folder* inside Arduino's preferences.
 Alternatively you can manually copy the [FABlin/libraries/SmartComm](libraries/SmartComm) folder into your current sketchbook's *libraries* folder.